 TGbf editor: please make the following change in subclause 3.2, P22L52:

-wireless local area network (WLAN) sensing procedure: A procedure that allows a non-directional multigigabit (non-DMG) station (STA) to perform WLAN sensing.

-(#1340)

-(#1463) (#1464) #1465)
+Sensing procedure: A procedure that allows one or more HE or EHT stations (STAs) to follow a protocol which may include initiating, responding, sounding, measuring, reporting and terminating steps, when participating in a WLAN sensing task in 1 - 7.125 GHz bands. (#1340)

+NDPA Sounding: A sounding phase to obtain the CSI by sending an NDP after a transmission of an NDP Announcement frame. (#1463)

+TF Sounding: A sounding phase to obtain the CSI by soliciting an NDP after a transmission of a trigger frame. (#1464)

+TB Sensing: A sensing procedure that contains a transmission of a trigger frame. (#1465)

-sensing receiver: A station (STA) that is the intended recipient of PPDUs sent by a sensing transmitter and obtains measurements in either a wireless local area network (WLAN) sensing procedure or a directional multi-gigabit (DMG) sensing procedure.
+sensing receiver: A station (STA) that is the intended recipient of PPDUs sent by a sensing transmitter to obtain sensing (#2294) measurements in either a wireless local area network (WLAN) sensing procedure or a directional multi-gigabit (DMG) sensing procedure.

 TGbf editor: please make the following change in subclause 3.2, P22L18:

-sensing by proxy (SBP) initiator: A non-access point (non-AP) non-directional multi-gigabit (non-DMG) station (STA) that transmits an SBP Request frame, or a non-AP and non-personal basic service set (PBSS) control point (non-PCP) DMG STA that transmits a DMG SBP Request frame.
+sensing by proxy (SBP) initiator: A non-access point (non-AP) non-directional multi-gigabit (non-DMG) station (STA) that transmits an SBP Request frame, or a non-AP, or a (# 1818) non-personal basic service set (PBSS) control point (non-PCP) DMG STA that transmits a DMG SBP Request frame.

 TGbf editor: please make the following change in subclause 3.2, P22L23:

-sensing by proxy (SBP) responder: A non-directional multi-gigabit (non-DMG) access point (AP) that is the intended recipient of an SBP Request frame, or a DMG AP or DMG personal basic service set (PBSS) control point (PCP) that is the intended recipient of a DMG SBP Request frame.
+sensing by proxy (SBP) responder: A non-directional multi-gigabit (non-DMG) access point (AP) that is the intended recipient of an SBP Request frame, or a DMG AP or a (#1819) DMG personal basic service set (PBSS) control point (PCP) that is the intended recipient of a DMG SBP Request frame.

 TGbf editor: please make the following change in subclause 3.4, P22L61

-(#1462)
+NDPA NDP Announcement (#1462)

-(#2016)
+OP Operating Point (#2016)

 TGbf editor: please make the following change in subclause 3.4, P22L61